szaumoor/ZSTweaks/ZSTweaks/README.md

 - And a +2 bonus to their AC, whatever that is
 - Strength sapping from shadows, spirit trolls, spider wraiths and the like always lasts for 8 hours, making it more than an inconvenience.
 It's a real problem now if you get hit too often.

+**Component 3100:** Make Beetles more resistant to non-crushing weapons

+This component makes the beetles generally more resistant to anything that doesn't crush them.
+Arrows and bolts bounce off more often, and attempts to slash or pierce their caparaces are not very effective.
+Their resistances follow this pattern:

+- 60% resistance to missile damage, +3 Armor class bonus modifier
+- 45% resistance to slashing damage, +2 Armor class bonus modifier
+- 30% resistance to piercing damage, +1 Armor class bonus modifier
+- No resistance to crushing damage
+- Armor class vs. missile damage gets a -2 modifier

 </details>